Bradt's Big Cat Festival

-- Jonathan Scott - Presenter of BBC's Big Cat Diary reveals what he's learnt from the much-loved Marsh Pride - and what it means to be a lion.
+- Jonathan and Angela Scott - The presenter of BBC's Big Cat Diary and his award-winning photographer wife reveal what they've learnt from the much-loved Marsh Pride - and what it means to be a lion.

 - HRH Princess Michael of Kent - Royal Patron of the Cheetah Conservation Fund discusses her extraordinary experiences as a teenager raising an orphan cheetah cub in Mozambique, and preparing it for a life in the wild.